Susan Heitler: Biography

+Career

-In her clinical work, Heitler has specialized in the treatment of couples and in giving workshops to train individual therapy practitioners in techniques of couples' therapy.
+In her clinical work, Heitler specializes in the treatment of couples and in giving workshops to train individual therapy practitioners in techniques of couples' therapy.
 Heitler's writings have contributed an integrative therapy map for eclectic therapists (therapists who use techniques from multiple schools of treatment).
 In addition, her writing has focused on increasing understanding of the process of conflict resolution.
-She has done research on and written about conflict resolution as an element of psychotherapy treatment.

-Heitler has authored several books regarding psychological well-being and conflict resolution intended for general audiences.
-One of the books, "From Conflict to Resolution", was reviewed by the Colorado Psychological Association Bulletin in May 2006.
+She has been invited to give lectures throughout the USA and all over the world, including India, China, Israel, Spain, Australia, the UAE, Lebanon, and Turkey.
+One of the works of hers is "From Conflict to Resolution", published in 1993.
+It was reviewed by the Colorado Psychological Association Bulletin in May 2006.
 According to the author of the review, "Heitler wrote "From Conflict to Resolution" to bring understandings of collaborative solution building from the fields of mediation, law and business to the realms of mental health and psychotherapy."

+In 1997 she authored “The Power of Two”, along with its companion "Power of Two Workbook".
+The work is positioned as a source of help for couples to deal with marital issues.

+In 2007, she presented Shane Marie Morrow lecture titled “Pleasure to Kill You” at the Metropolitan State University of Denver’s Department of Psychology.
+Heitler spoke about the parallels between domestic abusers and terrorists.

-She gave a TEDx Talk in Wilmington Delaware in 2016, "Lift Depression With These 3 Prescriptions- Without-Pills" She presented the 2007 Shane Marie Morrow lecture at the Denver Metro College Department of Psychology.
-The lecture topic was on the psychology of terrorism, and was entitled, "Pleasure to Kill You".
-She is a fellow of the American Psychological Association.
+She gave a TEDx Talk in Wilmington Delaware in 2016, "Lift Depression With These 3 Prescriptions- Without-Pills" The presentation centered around her newly published book “Prescriptions Without Pills”.
+The book offers readers practical tools for addressing emotional challenges without medication, emphasizing how everyday experiences impact mental health.
+Dr. Heitler combines insights into anger, anxiety, and depression with exercises, critiquing the overuse of psychotropic drugs and promoting therapeutic interventions.

+In 2011, Heitler started writing a blog titled “Resolution, Not Conflict” for Psychology Today website.

+In 2013, she was chosen as a fellow of the American Psychological Association for her work as a psychologist in independent practice.

+In 2016, she delivered the keynote address at the inaugural meeting of the Pan-Arab Psychological Association in Beirut, presenting a talk titled "Conflict Resolution: My Way, No MY Way."